islamrihan/inBetweens/README.md

 # inBetweens
 MSc.
 Thesis research project

-title: inBetweens.: A Plant-inspired Building Prototype for Inhabiting Urban Gaps: The Beirut Case
+## inBetweens.: A Plant-inspired Building Prototype for Inhabiting Urban Gaps: The Beirut Case

-Submitted on Dec.
-2021
+Get an open access to the thesis through this [link](https://www.politesi.polimi.it/handle/10589/183174)

+_-under construction repo-_